RJB888/data-structures/README.md

 depth
+(( not really implemented yet, so I don't know what the time complexity will be ))

 contains
 This will be the same as the search function because all it does is call the search function and return a boolean based on whether the search function returns something or not.